mepps-md/tor/docs/source/belowthresholdprocurements.rst

 Clarification period
 --------------------

 Clarification period is separately distinguished in the procurement procedure during the which participants can ask questions regarding the procurement requirements (participant qualification requirements or procurement object requirements), demand issue resolution, and submit a complaint, while procuring entities can provide answers to questions and introduce changes into the procurement conditions.
-The duration of the clarification period and offer submission is determined by a Procuring Entity.
+The duration of the clarification period and offer submission is determined by Procuring Entity.

 Submission of offers
 --------------------

 Legal entities, sole entrepreneurs and natural persons (residents and non-residents).

-Once the clarification period is over, the system automatically chooses date and time of the auction, and Platforms inform participants and procuring entities about it; procuring entities can no longer introduce changes into the tender announcement.
+Once the clarification period is over, the system automatically chooses date and time of the auction, and Platforms inform participants and procuring entities about it; the latter can no longer introduce changes into the tender announcement.
 Participants submit offers that are confidential.

 Fields filled out by the user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~